VivekPa/OptimalPortfolio/README.md

             alt="MIT license"></a> &nbsp;
 </p>

 **OptimalPortfolio** is an open source library for portfolio optimisation.
-This library extends classical portfolio optimisation methods for equities, options and bonds.
-Unlike modern portfolio theory (MPT), OptimalPortfolio takes into account the skew and kurtosis of the distribution of market invariants.
-Furthermore, novel methods of finding estimators of moments of the distribution is implemented.
+This library implements classical portfolio optimisation techniques for equities, but is also extendable for non-equity products given the right adjustments in invariants.
+Furthermore, certain modern advances in portfolio optimisation, such as Hierarchical Risk Parity is also implemented.

 Regardless of whether you are a fundamental investor, or an algorithmic trader, this library can aid you in allocating your capital in the most risk efficient way, allowing to optimise your utility. *For more details on the project design and similar content, please check out [Engineer Quant](https://medium.com/engineer-quant)*